antlr/stringtemplate4/doc/introduction.md

 That makes it easier for graphics designers and HTML people to work with template files, although the formal parameter definitions are okay for people using these to generate source code as they will usually be programmers not graphics people.

 This example demonstrates some key syntax and features.
 Template definitions look very similar to function definitions except that the bodies are strings.
-Template decl takes three arguments by reference as only two of them directly.
-Instead of expanding value immediately, invokes/includes template init instead with an argument of value.
-Alternatively, Template init could take no arguments.
-It would still see attribute value though because of *dynamic scoping*.
+Template `decl` takes three arguments by reference but uses only two of them directly.
+Instead of expanding `value` immediately, it invokes/includes template `init` with `value` as the argument.
+Alternatively, template `init` could be given no arguments, and it would still see attribute `value` because of *dynamic scoping*.
 That essentially means that a template can reference the attributes of any invoking template.

 Note, that to get the spacing correct, there is no space between expression `<name>` and `<init()>`.
 If we do not inject a declaration initialization (attribute value), we don't want to space between the name and the `;`.
-Template init emits ` = <v>` only if the controller code injects a value, which we do here (0).
+Template `init` emits ` = <v>` only if the controller code injects a value, which we do here (0).
 In this case, we have injected two strings and one integer, but we can send in any object we want; more on that below.

 Sometimes it's more convenient to collect templates together into a single unit called the group file.
-For example, we can collected the template .st files into a single .stg group file:
+For example, we can collect the definitions in the separate template .st files into an equivalent .stg group file:

 ```
 // file /tmp/test.stg